-In this article we explore what we mean by ‘process stakeholder’ and explain why it matters.
+In this article, we explore what we mean by a ‘process stakeholder’ in BPMN and explain why it matters.

 In order to truly understand how a process works, it is clear that we must engage with people who are involved with the operation of the process itself.
 They will benefit from any improvements—and conversely, if things go wrong, they are the people who feel the initial ‘pain’.
 They often have useful and actionable ideas on how particular tasks can be improved, alongside a detailed knowledge of how things currently work.

-Yet we would be foolhardy to restrict our analysis to just these individuals.
-Whilst their opinions and knowledge is crucial, there may be wider voices that need to be heard.
-It is worth stopping and reflecting on what we actually mean by stakeholder.
+Yet, we would be foolhardy to restrict our analysis to just these individuals.
+Whilst their opinions and knowledge are crucial, there may be wider voices that need to be heard.
+It is worth stopping and reflecting on what we actually mean by ‘stakeholder’.
 It is such a common term, but it would be easy to misunderstand it.
 The International Institute of Business Analysis (IIBA®)’s Business Analysis Body of Knowledge (BABOK®) guide describes a stakeholder in the context of business analysis or change as:

 “A group or individual with a relationship to the change, the need, or the solution.”
 (IIBA®, 2015)

 This is a broad definition, and one that boils down to anyone with some type of interest in the particular situation that we are examining.
 When we are considering a process, this will include those directly involved (those doing the work), but also those that provide inputs, receive the outputs of the process, as well as others who are impacted in some way.
 This can be a significantly broader set of individuals than we might first imagine!